Digiwind/Forms-Discord-Bot/README.md

 **Disclaimer:**

-Your use of this service is at your sole risk.
-This service is provided without warranties of any kind.
+Your use of our Service is at your sole risk.
+This Service is provided without warranties of any kind.
 We do not and cannot guarantee that the Service is always secure, accessible, and errorless.

 **Indemnification:**